ASSASSINJr/Library_app/README.md

 #Inside route folder implemented various route handling using express

-#It's a library App where the user form is validated in both signup and login page
+#It's a library App where the user form is validated in both signup and login page.

 #The route,src folder inside the views should be specified to server(see the app.js for better understanding)